CRIW Conference: Big Data for 21st Century Economic Statistics

 Transforming Naturally Occurring Text Data into Economic Statistics: The Case of Online Job Vacancy Postings (slides)

-Discussant: Ayşegül Şahin, University of Texas at Austin and NBER
+Discussant: Ayşegül Şahin, Princeton University and NBER

 9:40 am